 What is a renewable portfolio standard?

 At their core, renewable portfolio standards–also known as renewable energy standards or RPS–are laws that require a certain percentage of a state’s electricity consumption to be generated by renewable resources.
-In most cases, these renewable portfolio standards have passed through state legislative bodies before being signed by governors, meaning they are less susceptible to changes in state administrations.
+In most cases, an RPS passes through state legislative bodies before being signed by governors, meaning they are less susceptible to changes in state administrations.
 As a result, renewable portfolio standards are an example of states leveraging long-term policy stability in order to help grow the renewable energy industry locally.

 Renewable portfolio standards are typically set to require an increasing percentage of either state electricity consumption or in-state generation to come from renewable resources.
 Some states–such as Massachusetts–are net importers of electricity, meaning that they purchase electricity generated by power plants located in other states.
 Other states–such as Wyoming–are net exporters of electricity, meaning that they produce more electricity than they can use in-state, and therefore sell their excess generation to utilities and customers in other nearby states.
 As a result, the distinction between whether a renewable portfolio standard requires in-state electricity consumption or all in-state electricity production to be met with renewable energy is a very important one.